vusion/icon-font-loader/README.md

         icon-font: url('../icons/arrow-up.svg');
     }
     ```
 - pseudo elements(`before` or `after`) only.
-We treat these icon fonts as some certain characters under one font-famliy by using their property `content`.
+We treat these icon fonts as some certain characters under one font-family by using their property `content`.
 - Merge duplicated svgs.
 We will merge those same svgs into only one to keep slim even they lie in different places in your project.

 ## Install